Our Walking Tour of San Francisco with a Baby (with Itinerary!)

 Lombard Street

-While this street is not the curviest nor highest street in San Francisco, it is very famous for the eight hairpin turns.
+While this street is not the curviest nor the highest street in San Francisco, it is very famous for its eight hairpin turns.
 In the 1920s, the hill was too steep for modern vehicles to climb.
 The hairpin turns allowed a gradual descent.
 If you are attempting this walking tour of San Francisco with a baby, this will truly test your strength!
-Whether you use a stroller or a baby carrier, this is an act of endurance to get your tiny human to the top!
+Whether you use a stroller or a baby carrier, it takes endurance to get your tiny human to the top!

 If you are driving in the area, beware of pedestrians loitering in traffic!
-They stand in the crosswalk to take photographs of the turns and do not move when a large vehicle is approaching.
+They stand in the crosswalk to photograph the turns and do not move when a large vehicle approaches.

-My husband pushed our daughter’s stroller all the way uphill.
+My husband pushed our daughter’s stroller all the way up the hill.
 His legs were very sore that evening!
 The following San Francisco architecture walking tour will entertain sightseers.

 Coit Tower

-Lillie Coit was a wealthy socialite who loved to chase fires at a time long before women could even wear pants!
+Lillie Coit was a wealthy socialite who loved chasing fires, long before women could even wear pants!
 She would dress like a man, smoke cigars, and track fire trucks to help put out fires.
-After she died in 1933, she left funds left to beautify San Francisco.
+After she died in 1933, she left funds to beautify San Francisco.

 Gorgeous Cathedrals in North Beach (Little Italy)